eArmada8/Ys8_IT3/README.md

 ### ys8_it3_export_meshes.py
 Double click the python script and it will search the current folder for all .it3 files and export the meshes and textures into a folder with the same name as the it3 file.
 Additionally, it will output a very incomplete JSON file with metadata, which I am using to understand this format further (there is no practical use just yet).

+In regards to textures, for Ys 8 and 9 models (modern TEXI/TEX2 blocks) the script will output DDS files.
+Older games, the script will output raw ITP files (Falcom format).
+Please use [Cradle](https://github.com/Aureole-Suite/Cradle/releases/) by Kyuuhachi to convert the ITP files into useable PNG files.

 **Command line arguments:**
 `ys8_it3_export_meshes.py [-h] [-c] [-t] [-o] it3_filename`